A Cocky Fellow (El puntúo)

 they say I’m hauling with me

-the entire plazaThe square was located outside the fenced perimeter where the prisoners were kept.
+the entire plazaThe plaza was located outside the fenced perimeter where the prisoners were kept.
 They would be taken there by the military to look for wood to make fire as to heat water or cook.
 Other useful materials and implements were also transported from the square..

 The entire plaza, oh yes